What is sleep deprivation?

 Sleep deprivation can occur for a number of reasons:

 - Sleep disorder.
 These include insomnia, sleep apnea, narcolepsy, and restless legs syndrome.

 - Aging.
-People older than 65 have trouble sleeping because of aging, medicine they’re taking, or medical problems they’re experiencing.
+People older than 65 have trouble sleeping because of aging, medicine they’re taking, or health problems they’re having.

 - Illness.
-Sleep deprivation is common with depression, schizophrenia, chronic pain syndrome, cancer, stroke, and Alzheimer’s disease.
+Sleep deprivation is common with depression, schizophrenia, chronic pain syndrome, cancer, stroke, and Alzheimer disease.

 - Other factors.
-Many people have occasional sleep deprivation for other reasons, including stress, a change in schedule, or a new baby disrupting their sleep schedule.
+Many people have occasional sleep deprivation for other reasons.
+These include stress, a change in schedule, or a new baby disrupting their sleep schedule.

 What are the symptoms of sleep deprivation?

 At first, sleep deprivation may cause minor symptoms.
 But over time, these symptoms can become more serious.

 - Memory problems

 - Less ability to fight off infections